wur-bioinformatics/introduction-to-bioinformatics/week1.md

 You may have noticed a colored letter before each InterPro accession, e.g., F before IPR011835 or D before IPR001296 ({numref}`interpro-prot`).
 These icons denote the different InterPro entry types:

+- (Homologous) Superfamily - a large diverse family, usually with shared protein structure
 - Family - a group of proteins sharing a common evolutionary origin, reflected by their related functions and similarities in sequence or structure.
-- Superfamily - a large diverse family, usually with shared protein structure
 - Domain - a distinct functional or structural unit in a protein, usually responsible for a particular function or interaction
+- Repeat - typically a short amino acid sequence that is repeated within a protein
 - Site - a group of amino acids with certain characteristics that may be important for protein function, e.g., active sites or binding sites
-- Repeat - typically a short amino acid sequence that is repeated within a protein

 :::{figure} images/Week1/interpro-types.png
 :alt: Interpro types
-:width: 100%
+:width: 40%
 :name: interpro-types

 The icons for the different InterPro entries (homologous superfamily, family, domain, repeat or site).